mokunet

 1+

-Every dataset is normalized to the same spatial index — H3 resolution 8 cells, roughly 0.74 km across.
-That shared grid is what lets layers from completely different agencies line up against one another.
+Every dataset is aligned to the same grid — cells about 0.74 km across.
+That shared grid is what lets information from completely different agencies line up against one another.

 One grid, every layer

-Moku boundaries, agricultural parcels, wetlands, schools, and highways all become collections of the same hexagonal cells.
-Because every layer speaks the same index, a single cell can carry the full context of everything that overlaps it.
+Moku boundaries, farmland, wetlands, schools, and highways all become collections of the same grid cells.
+Because every layer shares the same grid, a single cell can carry the full picture of everything that overlaps it.

-When a project or producer enters the system with GPS coordinates, the backbone converts those coordinates to a grid cell, resolves the cell to its containing moku, and inherits the full zone context — so you never manually assign a project to a district or tag overlapping land designations by hand.
+When a project or producer enters the system with GPS coordinates, the map places those coordinates in the right cell, finds the moku that contains it, and picks up everything that overlaps — so you never have to assign a project to a district or note overlapping land designations by hand.

 Read-only by design

-The backbone is authoritative because it comes from authoritative sources.
+The shared map is authoritative because it comes from authoritative sources.

-No subscriber, admin, or API call can modify zone boundaries, reclassify agricultural land, or move a school.
-When a source agency updates its data — say, a new IAL docket is approved — the pipeline reruns and the backbone is reloaded as a fresh snapshot.
-This separation ensures that governance decisions in the platform rest on spatial data the platform did not create.
+No subscriber, administrator, or outside connection can move a boundary, reclassify farmland, or relocate a school.
+When a source agency updates its data — say, a new agricultural-land docket is approved — we rebuild the map from the updated source.
+That separation keeps decisions in the platform resting on official data the platform did not create.

-The principle: the platform reads the backbone, but it never writes spatial data.
-Everything subscribers do — projects, observations, indicators — attaches to the backbone without ever altering it.
+The principle: the platform reads the map, but it never changes it.
+Everything subscribers do — projects, observations, indicators — attaches to the map without ever altering it.

 33 moku districts across seven islands